freeliujian/step-git-zx/README.md

 # step-git-zx
-use zx make to a git submit peoject
+use zx make to a git submit project